spack/spack-tutorial/tutorial_packaging.rst

 =========================

-We've covered how to install and use built-in packages, now we'll takl about how to create one of your own.
+We've covered how to install and use built-in packages, now we'll talk about how to create one of your own.

 This tutorial walks you through the steps for creating, building and debugging a simple Spack package.
 We will use an iterative